 |

-In 2018, MC adopted “Business Continuity Management (BCM)” for its core MC Group business companies (selected from among Unlisted MC Group companies) to establish and strengthen our consolidated framework designed to equip us with the business continuity capabilities needed to respond appropriately to major crisis situations.
+In FY2018, MC adopted “Business Continuity Management (BCM)” for its core business companies (selected from among MC Group companies) to establish and strengthen our consolidated framework designed to equip us with the business continuity capabilities needed to respond appropriately to major crisis situations.

-Based on the premise that MC Group companies should develop their own BCM systems, we also provide lateral support by developing BCM development tools, such as BCM guidebooks and BCP samples, and by holding BCM liaison meetings.
+Based on the premise that MC Group companies should develop their own BCM systems, we also provide lateral support by developing BCM development tools, such as BCM guidebooks and BCP samples, and by holding BCM Re-examination / BCM Dialogue.

 ---|---|---|